 Every student who wants to be a medical practitioner has a hurdle to cross before achieving their dreams.
 One of them is the Medical College Admission Test, also called the MCAT.

 The MCAT is a computer-based standardized test to get admitted into medical schools in Canada and the United States.
 For over 90 years, about 35,000 students write and prepare for the MCAT every year, and only a tiny fraction get their desired admission.

 MCAT takes place in different computer centers across the country.
 You can go to the official website of AAMC to check for the center closest to you.
-Before you get to that stage, however, there are some things you should know.
+However, before you get to that stage, there are some things you should know.
 We have highlighted some of them for you here.

 Things to Know Before Taking the MCAT